-If you received employer securities as a part of TIP your in-plan Roth rollover distribution, the rollover is treated as a distribution for the purpose of net unrealized appreciation (NUA).
+If you received employer securities as a part of your in-plan Roth rollover distribution, the rollover is treated as a distribution for the purpose of NUA.
 See Distributions of employer securities, earlier.

 Mandatory 20% withholding.
 A payor must normally withhold 20% when a rollover distribution is paid to you.
 However, some part of your distribution may not be subject to the mandatory 20% withholding.
 Otherwise nondistributable amounts aren't subject to the mandatory 20% withholding.
-An example of otherwise nondistributable amounts are employer matching contributions in a 401(k) plan.
-See Payment to you option, earlier.
+An example of otherwise nondistributable amounts is employer matching contributions in a 401(k) plan.
+See Payment-to-you option, earlier.

-You can't roll over amounts from your Traditional TSP to your Roth TSP.
+You can't roll over amounts from your traditional TSP to your Roth TSP.
 See Pub.
-721 for more de-CAUTION tails.
+721 for more details.

 How to report.
-Enter the total amount of the distribution before income tax or deductions were withheld on Form 1040, line 16a; Form 1040A, line 12a; or Form 1040NR, line 17a.
+Enter the total amount of the distribution before income tax or deductions were withheld on Form 1040, 1040-SR, or 1040-NR, line 5a.
 This amount should be shown in box 1 of Form 1099-R. From this amount, subtract any contributions (usually shown in box 5 of Form 1099-R) that were taxable to you when made.
-Enter the remaining amount, even if zero, on Form 1040, line 16b; Form 1040A, line 12b; or Form 1040NR, line 17b.
+Enter the remaining amount, even if zero, on Form 1040, 1040-SR, or 1040-NR, line 5b.

 If you must include any amount in your gross income, you may have to increase your withholding CAUTION or make estimated tax payments.
 See Pub.
-505, Tax Withholding and Estimated Tax.
+505.